Kaltsoon/data-management-and-databases/slides/05-aggregate-functions/aggregate-functions.md

 # Aggregate functions

 - Performing some calculation for multiple rows so that the end result is a _single value_ is a common query problem
-- Example of such query is calculating the count of rows in a certain table
+- Example of such query is calculating the count of rows, or sum of a column values in a certain table
-- For example, how can we calculate the number of courses in the `Course` table?
+- For example, how can we calculate the total number of courses, or the sum of male teachers' salaries?
 - Functions that perform such operations are referred to as _aggregate functions_

 ---